pmikov/Emerging-Markets---Risks-Opportunities/README.md

 **The project consists of the following chapters:**
 1. Introduction
 2. Data Selection - selecting group of factors for evaluating:
-  ...- Macro Stability (risk of economic crisis)
-  ...- External Vulnerability (risk of Balance of Payments crisis) ...- Institutional Strength,
+  ⋅⋅⋅- Macro Stability (risk of economic crisis)⋅⋅⋅ ⋅⋅⋅- External Vulnerability (risk of Balance of Payments crisis)⋅⋅⋅ ⋅⋅⋅- Institutional Strength⋅⋅⋅
-  ...- Long-term Economic Growth
+  ⋅⋅⋅- Long-term Economic Growth⋅⋅⋅
 3. Data Acquistion and cleaning -  more than 30 economic & political indicators are acquired from 7 different official data sources by:
   - connecting to official APIs of DBnomics and United Nations
   - connecting to online Excel databases on World Justice Project and IMF websites